oculus-samples/voicesdk-samples-whisperer/README.md

 To determine when to activate and deactivate Wit.ai, the [`SpeakGestureWatcher.cs` ](Assets/Whisperer/Scripts/Voice/SpeakGestureWatcher.cs) component checks the position of the tracked hand controllers and raycasts for objects that contain the [`Listenable.cs`](Assets/Whisperer/Scripts/Voice/Listenable.cs) class.
 If the player's hands are in position and an object is found, [`AppVoiceExperience.Activate()`](Assets/Oculus/Voice/Scripts/Runtime/Service/AppVoiceExperience.cs#L104-L113) is called.
 If at any time the player breaks the pose, Wit.ai is deactivated.

+The AppVoiceExperience class itself is initated in the [`LevelManager.cs`](Assets/Whisperer/Scripts/Logic/LevelManager.cs) parent class which all subsequent levels inherit from.

 If an object derived from [`Listenable.cs`](Assets/Whisperer/Scripts/Voice/Listenable.cs) is selected and the player says something, the *Whisperer* will wait for a response from Wit.ai, then read the ```WitResponseNode``` to determine the action to be taken.

 > Example: If a [`ForceMovable.cs`](Assets/Whisperer/Scripts/Voice/Listenable Objects/ForceMovable.cs) is selected and the utterance "*Move right a lot*" is detected by Wit.ai, we read the intent and entities from the `WitResponseNode` to determine the direction and strength of move force applied. *Whisperer* reads the returned intent (`move`), direction entity (`right`) and strength entity (`strong`) and performs an appropriate action.